BigB9898/sdk-api/sdk-api-src/content/gdipluspen/nf-gdipluspen-pen-pen(constcolor__real).md

 Type: <b>REAL</b>

 Optional.
 Real number that specifies the width of this pen's stroke.
 The default value is 1.0.
+A value of 0 will be treated similarly to a value of 1, except that the width will not be affected by scale-transform operations that are in effect for the Graphics object that the pen is used for, resulting in the width to always be 1 pixel.

 ## -remarks